Overview

 About Tokyo

-Tokyo, officially known as the Tokyo Metropolis, is the capital and most populous city of Japan.
-It is located on the eastern coast of Honshu, the largest island of Japan.
-Tokyo is a global hub for business, finance, technology, and culture, and is often considered one of the world's most livable cities.
+Tokyo, officially known as the Tokyo Metropolis, is the capital and most populous city of Japan, located on the eastern coast of Honshu, the largest island of Japan.
+With a history dating back over 400 years, Tokyo has evolved from the small fishing village of Edo to one of the world's most influential global metropolises, serving as a hub for business, finance, technology, and culture.

 Gallery